Nexentis Technologies Inc. Income Taxes Disclosure

 NOTE 20 – INCOME TAX

-| A. | The Company is subject to the U.S. federal income tax rate of 21% plus state income tax rates which vary from state to state. |
+| A. | The Company is subject to taxation in multiple jurisdictions, primarily in the United States, Israel and Italy.
+The U.S. federal income tax rate of 21%, in addition to applicable state income taxes. |

 | B. | The following is a reconciliation between the theoretical tax on pre-tax loss, at the income tax rate applicable to the Company (federal tax rate) and the income tax expense reported in the financial statements: |